Labyrinths & Liontaurs

 Spells: shocking grasp (arcane 1)

 Special: This sturdy metal rod has a metal hand at one end.
-When you use the rod to cast shocking grasp, you touch that hand to the enemy to make your touch attack.
-If you cast the spell with your own spell slot, you can use your own hand, as usual, or you can choose to use the rod to touch the enemy.
-If you use the rod to cast shocking grasp, and you miss, the rod will hold the charge for you until you do hit with another attempt, so that you can cast other spells before then.
+When you cast shocking grasp with this rod in your hand, you can use the rod's hand to make your touch attack.
+If your touch attack misses, the rod will hold the charge for you until you do hit with another attempt, so that you can cast other spells before then.
 It will hold the charge until discharged or the day ends.
-This rod cannot be used as a mace.
+This rod cannot be used as a weapon.

 Rod of Splendor